indra-labs/indra/doc/whitepaper.md

 ## Goals of Indra Routing Protocol

 Three key elements of the Tor protocol make it less than desirable in general.
-O

 1. the establishment of circuits is quite slow, taking a large number of steps to "telescope" into a channel.
 Source routing would be preferable.